 Registration is required prior to submission.
 OJP strongly encourages registering with Grants.gov several weeks before the deadline for application submission.
-The deadline for applying for funding under this announcement is 8:00 p.m. eastern time on July 27, 2010.
-Please see the "How To Apply" section, page 13 for more details.
+The deadline for applying for funding under this announcement is 11:59 p.m. eastern time on May 12, 2011.
+Please see the "How to Apply" section, page 14 for more details.
+Please note that while the deadline for submission is 11:59 p.m. eastern time on May 12, 2011, staff assistance through the BJA Justice Information Center is only available until 8:00 p.m. eastern time (see "Contact Information" on the title page for more information about BJA's Justice Information Center).